sloukit/pydew-valley-uzh-second-study/CONTRIBUTING.md

 ## Contributing Code

-For the intial creation phase of the game, tasks for main features will be assigned using the [Tasklist](https://github.com/users/sloukit/projects/1) in GitHub.
+For the initial creation phase of the game, tasks for main features will be assigned using the [Tasklist](https://github.com/users/sloukit/projects/1) in GitHub.

 For code contributions outside of the tasklist, please open an issue first to discuss the idea.

-Please note that Python 3.12 or above is required to run and develop the project.
+Please note that Python 3.12 is required to run and develop the project.

+It is strongly recommended to comment your code or, when adding functions, to use docstrings in order to explain steps, arguments, expected results and overall your implementation.

 ### Linting and Formatting